Th\'eor\`eme d'Erd\H{o}s-Kac dans un r\'egime de grande d\'eviation pour les translat\'es d'entiers ayant $k$ facteurs premiers: Abstract

 \section{Abstract}

-Let $x\geqslant 3$, for $1\leqslant n \leqslant x$ an integer, let $\omega(n)$ be its number of distinct prime factors.
-We show that, among the values $n\leqslant x$ with $\omega(n)=k$ where $1\leqslant k \ll \log_2 x$, $\omega(n-1)$ satisfies an Erdős-Kac type theorem around $2\log_2 x$, so in large deviation regime, when weighted by $2^{\omega(n-1)}$.
-This sharpens a result of Gorodetsky and Grimmelt \cite{GG23} with a quantitative and quasi-optimal error term.
-The proof of the main theorem is based on the characteristic function method and uses recent progress on Titchmarsh's divisor problem.
+Let $x\geqslant 3$, and for $n$ an integer, let $\omega(n)$ be its number of distinct prime factors.
+We show that, among the values $n\leqslant x$ with $\omega(n)=k$ where $1\leqslant k \ll \log_2 x$, $\omega(n-1)$ satisfies an Erdős-Kac type theorem around $2\log_2 x$, so in large deviation regime, when weighted by~$2^{\omega(n-1)}$.
+This sharpens a result of Gorodetsky and Grimmelt \cite{GG24} with a quantitative and quasi-optimal error term.
+The proof of the main theorem is based on the characteristic function method and uses recent progress on Titchmarsh's divisor problem, in particular a theorem of Fouvry and Tenenbaum \cite{FT22}.